OpenPhysProject/OpenPhys/docs/151_Create_new_code_1.md

 When ready, copy the OpenPhys files (clone https://github.com/OpenPhysProject/OpenPhys.git) as a base for your own project (repository).

-Once again, instructions on how to clone a repository can be found at https://help.github.com/articles/cloning-a-repository/.
+Instructions on cloning a repository can be found at https://help.github.com/articles/cloning-a-repository/.